One-Nexus/Synergy/README.md

 ###### Release Notes

-* Now compatible with Node-Sass/Libsass 👯‍♂️
+* Now compatible with Node-Sass/Libsass (hence no longer dependent on Ruby) 👯‍♂️
 * Ability to render components with React 😎
 * Replacing Grunt with Webpack 🙏
 * Replacing scss-lint with stylelint